-2020 MTA Legislative Priorities
+2021 MTA Legislative Priorities

 Support Efforts to Reduce Impaired Driving

+It is critical for highway safety that trucking companies can continue to enforce zero tolerance policies and perform drug testing without penalty.
 The National Institutes of Health reports marijuana use significantly impairs judgment, motor coordination and reaction time.
 Studies have found drivers with THC in their blood are twice as likely to cause a fatal accident as drivers who have not used drugs or alcohol.
 A 2018 Highway Loss Data Institute study found that the legalization of retail sales of marijuana was associated with a 6.0 percent increase in collision claim frequency.
 There is no enforceable national impairment standard for marijuana.
 Legalizing recreational marijuana will reduce highway safety and shrink our available driver pool in the midst of an on-going truck driver shortage.